 Elsewhere, the Note 20 comes with 8GB of RAM as standard and 256GB of UFS 3.0 storage.
 This is actually one area where the Exynos version wins out in the specs race, as the base Snapdragon Note 20 model only has 128GB storage.
-The lack of a microSD card will really sting for those buying the latter.
+The lack of a microSD card slot will really sting for those buying the latter.

 Battery life: Acceptable